 During the holidays, dazzling light displays throughout Los Angeles bring the city to vibrant life at night.
 In addition to traditional lighting ceremonies and festive decorations throughout the city, Heritage Square presents its annual Lamplight Celebration.

 A Hollywood Christmas at The Grove has become an annual tradition since it was first held in 2002, the year The Grove opened.
 The ceremony takes place on Sunday, Nov.
-17 from 7:30 p.m. to 9:30 p.m., and features celebrity appearances and live performances by top recording artists, including Mary J. Blige, Cee Lo Green, Jewel and more.
+16 from 7:30 p.m. to 9 p.m., and features celebrity appearances and live performances by Earth, Wind and Fire, Aloe Blacc, Pentatonix, Darlene Love and Fifth Harmony.
 The highlight of the celebration is the lighting of The Grove’s 100-foot Christmas tree, with more than 15,000 lights and 10,000 festive ornaments.

-At Heritage Square Museum, the past becomes the present at the 19th Annual Holiday Lamplight Celebration, taking place on Saturday and Sunday, Dec.
-7-8.
-Experience the wonder of the holiday season in the beautiful glow of Heritage Square’s historic Victorian homes.
-Tours begin at 4:00 p.m., reservations are required.
-Admission price: $30 for Adults, $15 for Children over 6 years.
+At Heritage Square Museum, the past becomes the present at the 20th Annual Holiday Lamplight Celebration, taking place on Saturday and Sunday, Dec.
+6-7.
+Experience the wonder of the holiday season in the beautiful glow of Victorian homes at Heritage Square’s annual holiday event.
+Tours begin at 4 p.m., reservations are required.
+Admission price is $30 for adults, $15 for children over 6 years.
 Members get 20% off tickets - limited and incremental to their member level.
-NOTE: This program is not suitable for children under 6 years old.
-During the evening tours, guests need to be aware of dimly-lit conditions, walking on uneven surfaces, up-and-down steps, and long periods of standing.
+This program is not suitable for children under 6 years old.
+During the evening tours, guest need to be aware of dimly-lit conditions, walking on uneven surfaces, up-and-down steps, and long periods of standing.

 Every year, an eight square-block area of the San Fernando Valley neighborhood of Woodland Hills is transformed into Candy Cane Lane, a dazzling celebration of lights, figures and artificial snow.
 Candy Cane Lane is an informal group of Woodland Hills homeowners who collectively decide each year to put on an amazing holiday display of lights and decorations.
 Candy Cane Lane has been a Woodland Hills tradition since 1952, and participants try to outdo each other with their light displays.
 Santa is often seen posing for photos with children and some of Santa's elves have been glimpsed roaming the neighborhood.
 The annual event begins on the second Saturday of December and lasts through the end of the year.
 Candy Cane Lane is located at the intersection of Lubao and Oxnard Streets in Woodland Hills.
 Visitors drive slowly down the street with their headlights dimmed so that everyone can enjoy the lights.
 The closest exit is Winnetka, off the 101 freeway.
 Residents ask that visitors drive by no later than 10 p.m. on weeknights and 11 p.m. on weekends.